OctopusDeploy/docs/docs/support/how-to-turn-on-variable-logging-and-export-the-task-log.md

 ---
-title: How to Turn on Variable Logging and Export the Task Log
+title: How to turn on variable logging and export the task log
 description: How to turn on variable logging and export the task log to help the Octopus team resolve deployment issues.
 position: 27
 ---